The Center for Assistive Technology (CAT) was established within the School

 CAT operates the Western New York Region's Technology Related Assistance for

-Advocacy for Persons with Disabilities (CQCAPD).
+Individuals with Disabilities (TRAID) program.
 This dissemination program works in partnership

 [ Top of Page ]